kronpano/PanoPuzzle/README.md

 ### - on GitHub to show all the build in subdivision patterns
 Using the <a href="include/PanoPuzzle_config_grid.js">PanoPuzzle_config_grid.js</a> config file called by <a href="PanoPuzzleGridDemo.html">PanoPuzzleGridDemo.html</a>  the following puzzle web page was created https://kronpano.github.io/PanoPuzzle/PanoPuzzleGridDemo.html

+##ToDo
+Configuration file validation<br>
+The configuration file is the heart and soul which contains all the information - a simple typo in there can mean everything works fine - EXCEPT for this one puzzle which will leave the screen blank because - the directory can not be found, the colour/pattern of the grid not defined because of a typo, .....
+Thought it would be a good idea to have some sort of "Config file validator" which will create a html page which shows all the information and flags up potential errors.

+Audio option<br>
+THought it would be nice to have an audio option which will start playing information, music.... onece a certain percentage of the puzzle is soleved.